NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/D/Decanter of Endless Water.md

 * * *

 **Effect** Speaking "geyser", you cause a powerful deluge of water to erupt at a rate of 15 gallons per round.
-You can direct the stream at a creature, subjecting it to the effects of [[Spells/Hydraulic Push|Hydraulic Push]] (spell attack roll +15).
+You can direct the stream at a creature, subjecting it to the effects of [[Hydraulic Push|Hydraulic Push]] (spell attack roll +15).
 You can repeat this once per round as long as the geyser continues, spending an Interact action to direct the geyser each time.

 *Source: Pathfinder Core Rulebook*
 *OGL*